stancel/setup-mysql-backups/README.md

 setup-mysql-backups
 =========

 This Ansible role copies a bash script to the machine that uses mysqldump to backup one or more databases on a nightly cron job.
 It keeps the latest backup in a folder called `/backups/mysql/current` so that a nightly offsite backup copy/include that file into a backup system.
-It then moves non-current DB backups into the `/backups/mysql` folder and retains backups up to the number specified by the `num_db_backups_to_keep` variable (default of 30 backups to keep).
+It then moves non-current DB backups into the `/backups/mysql` folder and retains backups up to the number specified by the `setup_mysql_backups_num_db_backups_to_keep` variable (default of 30 backups to keep).

 Requirements
 ------------